ElvisWang2010/WROFE-2025/README.md

   </tr>
 </table>

-The LiDAR is the robot’s most reliable tool for precise distance measurement and mapping.
+The LiDAR is the car’s most reliable tool for precise distance measurement and mapping.
 Unlike a camera, which depends on good lighting and struggles to estimate exact distances, the LiDAR provides accurate range data in every direction, up to 12 meters away.
-This gives the robot a real-time 2D map of obstacles and open space.
+This gives the car a real-time 2D map of obstacles and open space.

 We use this data for path planning and collision avoidance.
 As the LiDAR spins, it continuously creates a profile of the environment.
-The robot can then identify safe routes, avoid collisions, and even build lasting maps of the areas it explores.
-This is essential for autonomous navigation because it ensures the robot always knows how much space it has to move, no matter the lighting or background conditions.
+The car can then identify safe routes, avoid collisions, and even build lasting maps of the areas it explores.
+This is essential for autonomous navigation because it ensures the car always knows how much space it has to move, no matter the lighting or background conditions.

 Another benefit of LiDAR is its stability in changing environments.
-If a person or another robot moves into its path, the LiDAR quickly detects the change and updates the map.
+If a person or another car moves into its path, the LiDAR quickly detects the change and updates the map.
 This makes the system very responsive and safe for real-world use.
 By relying on geometry rather than appearance, LiDAR supports the camera and offers a reliability that vision alone cannot achieve.

 ## Camera
 This camera was chosen for its wide 175° field of view, compact size, and 5MP resolution, making it ideal for real-time vision processing and object detection on our car.